SBA 7(a) Loan Calculator

 SBA 7(a) Calculator FAQs

-Most SBA 7(a) loans are variable-rate and priced as Prime Rate + lender margin, subject to SBA maximums.
+Most SBA 7(a) loans are priced as Prime Rate + a lender margin (within SBA maximums).
 Your final rate depends on loan size, term, collateral, and borrower strength.
+For a monthly snapshot, see our SBA rates page.

-Typical maximums are up to 10 years for working capital and equipment, and up to 25 years for commercial real estate.
-Some uses may have different limits depending on lender policy and SBA rules.
+Common maximum terms are up to 10 years for working capital and equipment, and up to 25 years for commercial real estate.
+Exact term depends on use of funds and lender policy.

 Comparing programs?
 See SBA 504 loan calculator and SBA loan comparison.